-- For any object type, click the number in the Total column to display all the objects that have critical, warning, or normal messages.
+- For any object type, click the number in one of its status columns (o) to display a listing of all the objects that currently have that status.
+For example, to see the list of servers that have a normal status, click the number in the column. - For any object type, click the number in the Total column to display all the objects that have critical, warning, or normal messages.
 For example, click the Total count for Servers to display a list of all servers that have any type of messages.